sulhimbn/qwen-code/docs/telemetry.md

     - `content_length` (int, if applicable)
     - `metadata` (if applicable, dictionary of string -> any)

-- `qwen_code.file_operation`: This event occurs for each file operation.
+- `qwen-code.file_operation`: This event occurs for each file operation.
   - **Attributes**:
     - `tool_name` (string)
     - `operation` (string: "create", "read", "update")